tiste/www/en.md

   Utilisation d'outils et technologies innovants afin de pouvoir former d'autres collaborateurs (Stylus, Jade, CoffeeScript, Symfony 2, AngularJS, Git).

-* #### Développeur <small>– Codegent<br>Juin 2014 - Octobre 2014</small>
+* #### Developer <small>– Codegent<br>June 2014 - October 2014</small>
-  Conception d'applications AngularJS, NodeJS et Laravel au sein d'une entreprise Londonienne.
-Le travail effectué améliorait les applications internes telles que Twilert et BATN, mais aussi externes telles que 1Stream (BBC) et Ilumi (Tanfield Food).
-Utilisation d'outils de versioning tel que git mais aussi d'outils d'automatisation : gulp et Grunt.
-La gestion de projet était dirigée par SCRUM.

-  Découverte d'une nouvelle culture et immergé dans la langue anglaise.
+  Designing AngularJS, NodeJS and Laravel apps into a London web agency.
+My job was focused on enhancing intern apps as Twilert and BATN, and extern ones as 1Stream (BBC) and Ilumi (Tanfield Food).
+Using versioning tools such as git, and automation scripts such as gulp and Grunt.
+Project management was driven with SCRUM.

+  I was immersed into a new country.

-* #### Développeur <small>– Silicon Salad<br>Mai 2013 - Août 2013</small>
+* #### Developer <small>– Silicon Salad<br>May 2013 - August 2013</small>
-  Développement d'applications Ruby on Rails sur différents projets web : SOCAM, Potatomobile, Jef Chaussures.

-  Conception de gems et utilisation de Git / GitHub ainsi que d’outils d’intégration continue (Travis / Coverall).
+  Development of multiple RoR web apps: SOCAM, Potatomobile, JEF Chaussures.
+Build my own gems (sentencify and privates ones).

+  Frequent use of GitHub and continuous integration tools (Travis / Coverall).

-* #### Développeur <small>– Roquette Frères<br>Mai 2012 - Août 2012</small>
+* #### Developer <small>– Roquette Frères<br>May 2012 - August 2012</small>
-  Lancement d’un service informatique (infrastructure et hiérarchie) ainsi que la conception de logiciels informatiques à l’aide de WinDev.
+  Launch of an IT department (infrastructure and hierarchy).
+  Design several softwares using WinDev.